Osteoarthritis and Arthritis : Why is it essential to distinguish between them?

 Unlike osteoarthritis, arthritis can occur at any age, including in young adults.
 It manifests itself through:

-• Joint swelling often associated with warmth and redness.
+• Joint swelling often associated with heat and redness.

 The treatment of arthritis is essentially based on a targeted medical approach, often coordinated with a rheumatologist.
 It may include anti-inflammatories, immunosuppressive background treatments, or biotherapies in severe cases.